qzhuae/MarkdownNotes/HUMA1000B.md

 As a member of society, you cannot do whatever you want. especially not those prohibited by law.
 How does a legal system influence the behavior influence human behavior.

-Edison Chen example to demonstrate
+Edison Chen example to demonstrate the influence of morality and law on human behavior.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjIyOTI2MjcxLC0xMDY4ODYzMTQ1LDIxMD
+eyJoaXN0b3J5IjpbLTE4NjIxMjk3NTgsLTEwNjg4NjMxNDUsMj
-M5MjQ4NjEsLTIwNjg1MjczOTIsLTIwNTIxNDc2NjEsLTEyMTA3
+EwMzkyNDg2MSwtMjA2ODUyNzM5MiwtMjA1MjE0NzY2MSwtMTIx
-MTg0MjksMTQ1NzIwMTU3OCwxMTA3ODM5MzQyXX0=
+MDcxODQyOSwxNDU3MjAxNTc4LDExMDc4MzkzNDJdfQ==
 -->